Stuff I actively maintain:

 You can create custom Markov chains using arbitrary convex combinations of these transition operators via a simple shallowly-embedded DSL.
 There’s basic support for annealing of transition operators, as well.

 flat-mcmc is a production-quality implementation of a so-called affine invariant ensemble sampler.
-It is an excellent general-purpose Monte Carlo sampler that requires zero fiddling while being suitable for many problems.
+It is an excellent general-purpose Markov Chain Monte Carlo sampler that requires zero fiddling, while being suitable for many problems.

 mwc-probability is a sampling-based probability monad implemented as a simple wrapper over the mwc-random library.